This leaflet gives some general tips on how to reduce stress. However, see a doctor if you develop persistent anxiety symptoms.

-- Secondly, these situations can be used as cues to relax.
+- These situations can be used as cues to relax.
 You can use simple relaxation techniques (see below) when a stressful situation occurs or is anticipated.
 For example, try doing neck stretching exercises when you are in that traffic jam rather than getting tense and stressed.

 Try simple relaxation techniques

 - Deep breathing.
 This means taking a long, slow breath in and very slowly breathing out.
 If you do this a few times and concentrate fully on breathing, you may find it quite relaxing.
 Some people find that moving from chest breathing to tummy (abdominal) breathing can be helpful.
 Sitting quietly, try putting one hand on your chest and the other on your tummy.
 You should aim to breathe quietly by moving your tummy, with your chest moving very little.
 This encourages the diaphragm to work efficiently and may help you avoid over-breathing.

 - Muscular tensing and stretching.
 Try twisting your neck around each way as far as it is comfortable and then relax.
 Try fully tensing your shoulder and back muscles for several seconds and then relax completely.

 Try practising these simple techniques when you are relaxed; then use them routinely when you come across any stressful situation.

 Set specific times aside to relax positively.
 Don't just let relaxation happen, or not happen, at the mercy of work, family, etc. Plan it and look forward to it.
 Different people prefer different things.
 A long bath, a quiet stroll, sitting and just listening to a piece of music, etc. These times are not wasteful and you should not feel guilty about not 'getting on with things'.
 They can be times of reflection and putting life back in perspective.